-- The contribution of all pupils is valued - Kindness and empathy are celebrated and developed - All pupils can feel secure and are able to contribute appropriately - Stereotypical view and prejudiced languages are challenged, and pupils learn to appreciate and view positively differences in others whether arising from race, culture, gender, sexuality, ability, disability, or different family situations (e.g. children who are looked after or those with caring responsibilities) - Pupils learn to take responsibility for their actions and behaviours both in school and the wider community and understand how their actions affect others - All forms of bullying and harassment are challenged - Pupils are supported to develop their social and emotional skills.
+- The contribution of all pupils is valued - Kindness and empathy are celebrated and developed - All pupils can feel secure and are able to contribute appropriately - Stereotypical view and prejudiced languages are challenged, and pupils learn to appreciate and view positively differences in others whether arising from race, culture, gender, sexuality, ability, disability, or different family situations (e.g. children who are looked after or those with caring responsibilities) All characteristics under the equalities act see link: Equality Act 2010: guidance GOV.UK (www.gov.uk) - Pupils learn to take responsibility for their actions and behaviours both in school and the wider community and understand how their actions affect others - All forms of bullying and harassment are challenged - Pupils are supported to develop their social and emotional skills.

-9. RESPONDING TO INCIDENTS OF BULLYING
+9.RESPONDING TO INCIDENTS OF BULLYING